Project Darkstar: Features

-The API of Project Darkstar is the key component for developers who use the technology.
-With it, they can develop game servers to communicate correctly with their client technology and have a server up and running that runs on top of the Project Darkstar game stack.
-The API is written to hide the concurrency of the underlying system that the Project Darkstar stack performs for the developer, so that the program can be written with the illusion that it is single threaded, even though the stack is fully parallel.
+The API of Project Darkstar was the key component for developers who used the technology.
+With it, they could develop game servers to communicate correctly with their client technology and have a server up and running that runs on top of the Project Darkstar game stack.
+The API is written to hide the concurrency of the underlying system the stack performs for the developer, so that the program can be written with the illusion that it is single threaded, even though the stack is fully parallel.
 The main parts of the API include task management, data persistence, and channel communication.

 Control of information in a Project Darkstar server is generally handled by tasks, although in some special cases they are not necessary.
 They are used in instances where storage or retrieval of data must be protected from a server crash or shutdown, as tasks are saved and remembered when they are run, and can be respawned when the server is restarted in the same state as they were in before the crash.
 This is useful, for instance, when updating character information.
 If something goes wrong with the server internally, the character information is persisted and on a server restart the character information will be restored from the last state it was in before the crash.

 The Berkeley DB used by Project Darkstar stores all data that is to be persisted.
 Anything that is to be stored in the database must also be serializable, as the database is programmed to store binary information.
 A managed object can be anything from player data (i.e. position, equipment) to internal server data and control logic (i.e. scalable data structure, tasks).
 The usefulness of managed objects is seen in the instance of a server failure.
 Since managed objects are updated transactionally, any corrupted data is discarded on the server restart and the managed object is rolled back to its last working state.

 Channels give developers an easy way of communicating with many clients.
 The way channels work is by giving clients a way of subscribing to channels such that they can send messages to the channel and receive messages from the channel.
 When a message is sent to the channel from a client or the server, the message is multicast to all clients who are subscribed to it.
 It is an abstraction built on top of the communications layer to assist in the development of easy and extensible communication between many clients and the server.